Ford Kent engine: Endura-E (1995–2002)

 This type of engine still has tappet noise even after adjustment.
 This noise is said to come from the cams due to incorrect valve setup (when setting valve clearance each cylinder must be set to TDC) or from age and use of incorrect oil grade.
-The correct oil grade is 5W-30 semi synthetic oil.
+The correct oil grade is 5W-30 semi-synthetic oil.
 Another reason is the large tappet clearance on the exhaust valve.
-This could of course be reduced to lower the noise level but the engine would then suffer from a rough idle and usually stalled.
+This could be reduced to lower the noise level but the engine would then suffer from a rough idle and usually stall.

 Despite Ford's engines being well regarded for their ease of service, the Endura-E has a very awkward placing for its oil filter, at the back of the engine and facing from left to right rather than pointing downwards or out, this being a leftover from the original Kent which was normally mounted longitudinally for rear-wheel drive.
 This mounting position makes it very difficult to access from underneath the car (without a mechanic's ramp), and despite being very short, the can-type oil filter still manages to protrude past the tip of the adjacent starter motor, meaning it is very difficult to remove using chain-type grips.